Top 10 Money Saving Tips for this Year

 - Be ruthless about cancelling direct debits you no longer need BUT be very careful about cutting financial products from your bank account.
 Please get a review with a Certified Financial Planner® before cutting your financial products.

-2. Become debt free in 2020 – Use all your spare cash to get rid of personal loans, credit cards car loans, credit union loans etc. Use the debit snowball effect which is paying off the smallest loan first, then the next smallest etc. Don’t go for the highest paying interest loan first as this could take too long to clear and will reduce your chances of success!
+2. Become debt free this year – Use all your spare cash to get rid of personal loans, credit cards car loans, credit union loans etc. Use the debit snowball effect which is paying off the smallest loan first, then the next smallest etc. Don’t go for the highest paying interest loan first as this could take too long to clear and will reduce your chances of success!

 3. Ditch the cards – credit and debit.